MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

   arm-none-eabi-ld: region `SRAM' overflowed by 4016 bytes microej/lib/microejapp.o: In function `_java_internStrings_end':

-The MicroEJ Application and MicroEJ Runtime don't fit in the 8k of SRAM.
-It is possible to shrink the footprint and run a MicroEJ Tiny Application but this is not the purpose of this tutorial.
+The RAM requirements of the BSP (with printf), FreeRTOS, the MicroEJ Application and MicroEJ Runtime do not fit in the 8k of SRAM.
+It is possible to link within 8k of RAM by cstomizing a MicroEJ Tiny Application on a baremetal device (without a RTOS) but this is not the purpose of this tutorial.
 See https://docs.microej.com/en/latest/PlatformDeveloperGuide/tiny.html for more information.

-Instead, this tutorial will switch to a larger device, the Luminary Micro Stellaris LM3S6965EVB.
-This device has 256k of flash memory and 64k of SRAM.
-Update the values in the linker script ``standalone.ld``.
+Instead, this tutorial will switch to another device, the Luminary Micro Stellaris LM3S6965EVB.
+This device is almost identical as the LM3S811EVB but it has 256k of flash memory and 64k of SRAM.
+Updating the values in the linker script ``standalone.ld`` is sufficient to create a valid BSP port for this device.

 .. code-block:: diff